 Comparison between weather parameters and aphid population.

 Correlation coefficient is a statistical relationship between two or more random variables or observed data values.
 The correlation coefficient (a value between -1 and +1) tells you how strongly two variables are related to each other.
-We can use the CORREL function or the Analysis Toolpak add-in Excel to find the correlation coefficient between two variables.
+We can use the CORREL function or the Analysis Toolpak add-in in Excel to find the correlation coefficient between two variables.

 A correlation coefficient of +1 indicates a perfect positive correlation.
 As variable X increases, variable Y increases.
 As variable X decreases, variable Y decreases.
 A correlation coefficient of -1 indicates a perfect negative correlation.
 A correlation coefficient near 0 indicates no correlation.